 Being prepared will reap many rewards and protect you from a poor outcome or a delayed purchase timeframe.

-1. Make sure your estate agent is properly licenced and registered
+1. Make sure your estate agent is properly licensed and registered

 If you follow this path, it exposes you as a buyer to significant risks.